johnhenry/http-store/readme.md

     --charset           Default encoding for stored objects.
     --body-limit        Limit of body to read.
     --base-type         Default type assigned to stored objects.
+    --static            Serve files in static folder at "<server address>/" false - do not host static files true  - server static files if no http-store resource exists override - serve static files
+                                    static files will appear before http-store resources

     --(no-)peek         If set as false, all Get request to data base remove item.
     --(no-)unsafe-get   Enables removal of items through GET get method by appending "?dequeue=true" to url if set.
     --(no-)capture-headers   Capture and store all headers along with body.